DETROIT SALON™

 Community Engagement

-DETROIT SALON™ was founded after three years of listening, observing, and engaging with the local community.
-Led by the DETROIT SALON Artist Advisory Committee, an extensive report was compiled to spotlight the need for exposure, access, and resources in Detroit’s contemporary art ecosystem.
+DETROIT SALON™ was founded after three years of listening, observing, and engaging with artists and the local community.
+Led by the DETROIT SALON Artist Advisory Committee, an extensive report was compiled to spotlight artists' needs including exposure, global access, and resources in Detroit’s contemporary art ecosystem.
 While the city is rich with talent and cultural heritage, many local artists and institutions remain underrepresented on national and global stages.
 By illuminating the barriers and opportunities, the program aims to catalyze meaningful change and ensure Detroit artists have the visibility and support.

 Sincere appreciation is extended to the DETROIT SALON Artist Advisory Committee, Curatorial Committee, Art Patrons Committee, Program Partners, Advisory Committee and Cultural Partners for championing this initiative and their steadfast commitment to its vision and growth.